Skip to content

 Most R packages in R projects are installed from public CRAN mirrors, but Posit Connect supports multiple ways of using private R packages in deployed content.

-Learn how to create your own custom repository; this directory can then be shared over HTTP or through a shared filesystem.
+Private R package repositories can be served using software like Posit Package Manager.
+You can also create your own custom repository in a directory, which can then be shared over HTTP or through a shared filesystem.

 Here are some reasons why your organization might use an alternate/private repository.